Datu Bambalito (1550 – 1571)

 The Battle of Bangkusay

 Datu Bambalito and his warriors encountered the Spaniards at the Bangkusay channels on June 3, 1571 that is know as the “The Battle of Bangkusay”.
-Bambalito and his warriors fought courageously but the firepower of the Spaniard was overwhelming and the young leader died from a rifle shot from the enemy.
+Bambalito and the brave warriors of Macabebe fought courageously but the firepower of the Spaniard was overwhelming and the young leader died from a rifle shot from the enemy.
 Once the brave leader lay dead the others scattered and fled.
 The Spanish empire proceeded with the conquest of the rest of Luzon.
 Bambalito’s bravery, leadership and sacrifice should never be forgotten and should serve as an inspiration to our Kasaysayan (histoy).